Boise Snowfall Totals & Accumulation Averages

 This page pulls together information on when, how much and how often Boise, Idaho has snow.

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Boise usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Boise can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at Boise's Gowen Field Air Terminal.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1991 to 2020 at Boise's Gowen Field Air Terminal.

 How Often it Snows in Boise

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Boise varies from year to year.

 In December, for instance, one in four years totals over 8.5 inches of snow.
 Another 25 percent of years receive less than 1.9 inches for the month.